defaoite4/defaoite4.github.io/content/about.md

 I used to live in Galway, a city in the west of Ireland, and worked for Cisco, where I primarily used Java, Python, and C++ programming languages.

 I've recently completed a round-the-world backpacking trip.
 I managed to visit a small bit of India, east and south Australia (Brisbane, Sydney, Melbourne, Tasmania), New Zealand, Ecuador, Peru, Costa Rica, Brazil and Portugal.
+I'm still in the progress of blogging about it.

 ### Interests